CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 ]
 ```

-Finally the main file will use import the package we created by using the append method included in **sys** and call all the created functions:
+Finally the main file will import the package we created by using the append method included in **sys** and call all the created functions:

 ```python
 import sys